Jenth1234/test-vercel-supabase/README.md

    - `DATABASE_URL`
    - `SHADOW_DATABASE_URL` (optional, recommended for safe migrations)
 3. Add a [Vercel Postgres integration](https://vercel.com/integrations/supabase) or keep using Supabase pooling (port `6543`).
+4. Leave the **Output Directory** field empty (or `.next`) so Vercel picks the default Next.js build folder.
-4. Run migrations as part of deployment by adding a post-deployment hook or enabling [Vercel Job Migrations](https://vercel.com/docs/workflows/scheduled-jobs) that calls `npm run migrate`.
+5. Run migrations as part of deployment by adding a post-deployment hook or enabling [Vercel Job Migrations](https://vercel.com/docs/workflows/scheduled-jobs) that calls `npm run migrate`.

+## Linting

+- The project keeps a traditional `.eslintrc.json` for compatibility with existing tooling.
+- Use `npm run lint` to lint the entire codebase.
+The script sets `ESLINT_USE_FLAT_CONFIG=false` via `cross-env` so the legacy configuration continues to work on any platform.
+- When ready to adopt the new ESLint flat config, remove the environment variable and migrate the rules into `eslint.config.js`.

 ## Folder structure overview